guardianproject/info/content/blog/2011-11-29-sqlcipher-for-android-v1-final.md

   - New Release
   - News
 ---
-&nbsp;

-Team GP along with the good folks at [Zetetic](http://zetetic.net/), are happy to announce that we have reached _**FINAL**_ on our first release (&#8220;v1&#8221; 0.0.6 build) of [SQLCipher for Android](https://guardianproject.info/code/sqlcipher/).
+Team GP along with the good folks at [Zetetic](http://zetetic.net/), are happy to announce that we have reached _**FINAL**_ on our first release (“v1” 0.0.6 build) of [SQLCipher for Android](https://guardianproject.info/code/sqlcipher/).
 This means we consider this a production release, ready for shipping with your apps to provide for reliable, open-source, secure application data encryption.